INST377-UMD/inst377-group-project-diyapatel02/README.md

         Example: GET /v1/holidays?country=USA&year=2023

 ### API
 Our system solves this information problem by allowing users to select their country and provides a list of upcoming public holidays in that country.
-We  used the public API provided by https://date.nager.at/ to retrieve the necessary holiday data.
-This provided access to holiday information and allow users to plan their activities more efficiently.We have chosen to work with the https://date.nager.at/ API because it offers a comprehensive and up-to-date database of public holiday information for multiple countries.
-It does not require authentication, which makes it easier to integrate into our application.
+We  used the public API provided by https://api-ninjas.com/api/holidays to retrieve the necessary holiday data.
+This provided access to holiday information and allow users to plan their activities more efficiently.
+We have chosen to work with the https://api-ninjas.com/api/holidays API because it offers a comprehensive and up-to-date database of public holiday information for multiple countries.

 Method used: GET